 These toxins include:

-- Oxalates that can cause or worsen kidney stones are found in fruits such as bananas, cherries, grapes, mangoes, melons and vegetables such as chives, cauliflower, spinach, radish to name a few.
+- Oxalates that can cause or worsen kidney stones are found in fruits such as bananas, cherries, grapes, mangoes, melons, and vegetables such as chives, cauliflower, spinach, radish to name a few.

-- Atropine found in tomato leaves and to a lesser extent green tomatoes can cause tummy aches, dizziness and headaches.
+- Atropine found in tomato leaves and, to a lesser extent, green tomatoes can cause tummy aches, dizziness, and headaches.

-You also avoid digesting the same toxins over and over again which can be harmful.
+You also avoid digesting the same toxins over and over again, which can be harmful.

-You’d want to rotate greens everyday such as using Kale as your main ingredient on Monday.
-Then on Tuesday spinach, Wednesday romaine lettuce, Thursday wild greens and so on.
+You’d want to rotate greens every day, such as using Kale as your main ingredient on Monday.
+Then on Tuesday spinach, Wednesday romaine lettuce, Thursday wild greens, and so on.

-The more variety you have the more nutrients you’ll absorb the better for your body.
+The more variety you have, the more nutrients you’ll absorb, the better for your body.

 2. Gulping it down as fast as you can

-This is another no-no.
+It is another no-no.

-Because digestion starts in the mouth not inside the stomach as we were all taught to believe.
+Because digestion starts in the mouth, not inside the stomach as we were all taught to believe.

-By mixing saliva with juice, you’ll actually absorb more nutrients into your system than by just gulping it down.
+By mixing saliva with juice, you’ll absorb more nutrients into your system than by just gulping it down.

-I know, I know it doesn’t taste good and it can be downright nasty if you combine the wrong ingredients.
+I know, I know it doesn’t taste good, and it can be downright nasty if you combine the wrong ingredients.

-This will help guide you on what exactly to put inside your juice to prevent making something that’ll make you vomit.
+It will help guide you on what exactly to put inside your juice to prevent making something that’ll make you vomit.

 Food babe calls this swishing it back and forth in the mouth.